 At Archbishop Riordan High School, we appreciate and celebrate the diversity of student learning styles.
 In 1994, the Resource Specialist Program (RSP) was established to better serve students with diagnosed mild to moderate learning disabilities, and help them succeed in Riordan’s rigorous college-prep curriculum and prepare for their academic career beyond high school.

-Archbishop Riordan High School is a proud member of PEN, a coalition of parents collaborating with educators, students and the community to empower and bring academic success to students with learning and attention difficulties.
-PEN works with schools in the Bay Area to provide parent education and support and professional development for teachers, learning specialists and others.
+Riordan partners with the Children’s Health Council (formerly PEN), a coalition of parents collaborating with educators, students and the community to empower and bring academic success to students with learning and attention difficulties.
+This organization continues to provide parent education and support through events and resources, and professional development for teachers, learning specialists and others.